 Drag and drop any files you wish to upload or use the add buttons to browse for files and folders on your computer.
 When a folder is uploaded, each file will be turned into a separate document or dataset depending on its file type.
 A progress bar will indicate the upload status.

-Files in CSV, XLS, JSON, and Parquet formats become datasets in Neebo and can be viewed and interacted with inside a Workspace's Workbench.
+Files in CSV, XLS/XLSX/XLSB, JSON, and Parquet formats become datasets in Spotlight and can be viewed and interacted with inside a Workspace's Workbench.
 All other formats (including PDF, DOC, and image files) are handled as documents.

 See uploading files for full details on handling of different file types, upload limitations, and other features of uploading files.

-Any files you upload will live in your company's Neebo environment and all the other Neebo users in your organization will be able to read and use them in their own work.
-Please consider the confidentiality of files before uploading them to Neebo.
+Any files you upload will live in your company's Spotlight environment and all the other Spotlight users in your organization will be able to read and use them in their own work.
+Please consider the confidentiality of files before uploading them to Spotlight.

 Remove a document reference: